Amazing, that’s what! Read on to find why.

 If it sounds like it is combining the internet and a telephone, it is usually VoIP.

-We are all busy and trying to be productive.
+We are all busy and trying to be productive (here’s some tips for that).
 That means we need everything at our fingertips.
 So say goodbye to the copper wires and handsets.
 Not to mention, those big PBXs you have too.

 The internet has evolved, its faster and more accessible.
 That means it’s capabilities have grown from internet browsing and email.